matthewakuhata/color-swatches/readme.md

    Adding support for color space in ./backend/src/types/index.ts.
    At a minimum the enum ColorType must be updated with a new color space to ensure the generator works correctly.

-2. Create new color space generator function.
+2. Create new color space class.

-   Similar to generateRGB & generateHSL we can create a color space using getRandomInteger function
+   Similar to RGBColor & HSLColor we can create a color space using getRandomInteger function

-3. Update convertToRGB to include conversion for new color space.
+3. Update the switch statement in the api to include new color space.

-   convertToRGB is used to get the both the tone and hex for a color.

-4. Update the switch statement in the generate function for ColorGenerator.

    Allows new color space to be generated randomly.